pyroll-project/pyroll-work-roll-elastic-deformation/README.md

 # PyRoll Work Roll Elastic Deformation

-Plugin for PyRolL providing the calculation of elastic work roll deformation through the matrix maethod.
+Plugin for PyRolL providing the calculation of elastic work roll deformation by matrix method.

 For the docs, see [here](docs/docs.pdf).